 Apache Cassandra supports asynchronous multi-datacenters replication and various mechanisms to repair lost data.
 By closely integrating Elasticsearch with Cassandra, Elassandra provides search features on many datacenters.

-When it becomes necessary to increase read/write throughput, Elassandra automatically re-shards your Elasticsearch indices as new machines are added, allowing to smoothly scale-out to fit your business needs without down-time or heavy maintenance operations.
+When you need to increase read/write throughput, Elassandra automatically re-shards your Elasticsearch indices as new machines are added, allowing you to smoothly scale-out to fit your business needs without down-time or heavy maintenance operations requirements.

-By indexing cassandra data into elasticsearch, you can provide continous and real-time data visualization for your application with Kibana.
+By indexing cassandra data into Elasticsearch, Kibana will allow you to get continuous and real-time data visualization of your applications.

-Cassandra is optimised for write-intensive workloads, therefore, Elassandra is suitable for applications where a large amount of data needs to be inserted (such as infrastructure logging, IOT, or events).
-Then, Elasticsearch indices can be rebuilt at any time from Cassandra tables without data duplication.
+Cassandra is designed for write-intensive workloads, hence, making Elassandra suitable for applications where a large amount of data is to be inserted (such as infrastructure logging, IOT, or events).
+So, Elasticsearch indices can be rebuilt whenever needed using the Cassandra tables without the creation of data duplication.

-Failover-based approaches do not truly achieve high availability for write operations.
-By its multi-master design, Elassandra remains always available when a server/container failed or restart for a maintenance operation.
+Failover-based approaches do not truly achieve high availability as far as write operations are concerned.
+Thanks to its multi-master design, Elassandra is always available either when a server/container fails or restarts because of some maintenance operations.

 Elassandra is distributed under Apache License v2

-If you suspect that you have found a bug in Elassandra, you can report it on github.com.
+If you suspect a bug in Elassandra, please do report it on github.com.

-Please provide as much details as you can on your issue, including your CQL schema and Elasticsearch mapping and
+Please provide us with as much details as you can, such as info on your CQL schema and Elasticsearch mapping and

 nodetool gossipinfo output.